Roshi-Codes/BlueTeamBeast/README.md

 When first implimenting I used the guide here: http://www.mustbegeek.com/how-to-enable-winrm-via-group-policy/

-If you are using a device not joined to the domain I suggest giving your device a fixed IP and adding this IP to the WinRM Trusted hosts GP.
+If you are using a device not joined to the domain I suggest giving your device a fixed IP.
+This fixed IP must be added to the WinRM Trusted hosts GP.
 You must also add the IP ranges of the networks you wish to manage to your IR devices trusted hosts.
 The answer given here is a clear guide on how to add trusted hosts using powershell: https://stackoverflow.com/questions/21548566/how-to-add-more-than-one-machine-to-the-trusted-hosts-list-using-winrm